DSC 40B – Theoretical Foundations of Data Science II

 Required Materials

-You will not need to purchase any materials for this course; we'll use lecture slides the main resource, as well as our own course notes.
+You will not need to purchase any materials for this course; we'll use lecture slides as the main resource, as well as our own course notes.
 If you'd like additional textbooks to study from, we can recommend these:

 These books are also excellent resources for preparing for coding interviews.